-The Board of Directors (the "Board") of Acuity Brands, Inc. ("we," "our," "us," the "Company," or "Acuity Brands") currently has 11 members.
-The Board is asking you to elect the three nominees named below to serve for terms that expire at the annual meeting for the 2018 fiscal year.
-In addition, the Company has seven directors ("Continuing Directors") whose terms will expire at the annual meetings for the 2016 and 2017 fiscal years.
-Our Corporate Governance Guidelines provide that directors will not be nominated for election after their 72nd birthday, except in unusual circumstances.
-Accordingly, Mr. George C. Guynn, who reached the age of 72 during fiscal year 2015, will not stand for re-election at the annual meeting.
-Effective immediately following the annual meeting, the size of the Board will be reduced to ten members.
+The Board of Directors (the "Board") of Acuity Brands, Inc. ("we," "our," "us," the "Company," or "Acuity Brands") currently has 10 members.
+The Board is asking you to elect the four nominees named below to serve for terms that expire at the annual meeting for the 2019 fiscal year.
+In addition, the Company has six directors ("Continuing Directors") whose terms will expire at the annual meetings for the 2017 and 2018 fiscal years.
+Our Corporate Governance Guidelines provide that directors will not be nominated for election after their 75th birthday, except in unusual circumstances.

-The following table provides summary information about the three director nominees to be elected at the annual meeting.
+The following table provides summary information about the four director nominees to be elected at the annual meeting.
 The directors will be elected by a majority vote.
 For more information about the director nominees, see page 17.